 In other words, Costco has solved a few very compelling problems for customers who want to save money for their everyday items, save time by only needing to visit one place to get everything they need, and also find exciting new bargains.

-By collecting the funds in advance to cover most of their operating costs, Costco can run the business on gross profit margins much lower than its competitors.
+By collecting the funds in advance to cover most of their operating costs, and by turning their inventory faster than they pay their suppliers, Costco can run the business on gross profit margins much lower than its competitors can.
 This allows them to offer benefits and unique products which its competitors struggle to match.
+Try competing with that if you are Walmart or Target!

-Costco’s pay-in-advance model has also funded their rapid growth.
-The company has grown incredibly fast over its 30-year history, surpassing the $100 billion mark in revenue in 2013.
+Perhaps not surprisingly, Costco’s pay-in-advance model has funded very rapid growth over its less than 40-year history, surpassing the $100 billion mark in revenue in 2013 and $150 billion in 2019.

 In 1984, a 19-year-old college freshman at the University of Texas, Austin, was convincing customers — over the phone from his dorm room — to pay him in advance for computers that were not even built yet.